Frequently Asked Questions

-> First the destination mail server is determined by asking the DNS-server which server is responsible for the domain.
+- The destination mail server is determined by asking the DNS-server which server is responsible for the domain.
 The domain is the part after the @-sign in the e-mail address.

-> Next, an SMTP connection is made to that mail server (or, if it's not available, to the next mail server that is responsible for the domain).
+- An SMTP connection is made to that mail server (or, if it's not available, to the next mail server that is responsible for the domain).
 This is where the e-mail gets transferred to the recipient's mailbox.

-> Is e-mail guaranteed to either be delivered or bounced?
+Is e-mail guaranteed to either be delivered or bounced?

 No. There is no guarantee an e-mail is delivered, even if you didn't receive a bounce-mail.

 There are several possible scenarios where you would not receive a bounce mail.

 For example: when an SMTP server suddenly finds itself isolated from the Internet, it will not be able to send a bounce-mail.

 Or maybe your address is not reachable so the bounce mail could not be delivered to you.